telugudevopsguru/aws-zero-to-hero/README.md

 - Lab Session - Deletion of an ALB

 ## Day 9: AWS ELB (Elastic Load Balancing) Part 2
+Advanced ELB configurations and differences between ALB and NLB, with practical sessions on integration with ASGs.
 - What is an AWS Network Load Balancer?
 - Benefits of an AWS Network Load Balancer
 - Lab Session - Creation of an AWS Network Load Balancer